otto-de/TeamDojo/README.md

 ## Building for production

-To optimize the dojo application for production, run:
+To optimize the teamdojo application for production, run:

     ./gradlew -Pprod clean bootWar